youngbloood/crabmq/readme.md

 # CrabMQ

-A distribution Message Queue written by Rust.
+A Distribution Message Queue written by Rust.

 ## Usage